Last post we talked all about Plastic-Free July and how you can join the party. But, we decided to take it even further - make it even easier!

 Did you know that most cotton swabs are joined by a plastic stick?
 Instead, try to go without using a cotton swab at all or opt for the cotton swabs with a paper stick - they're compostable!

 Did you know that there's a plant called loofah?
 The plastic loofahs are inspired from the plant version which is totally compostable!
 So, instead of a plastic loofah, opt for a plant-based one.

 A lot of menstrual products are made of plastic.
 Did you know the average menstrual pad contains 4 plastic bags worth of plastic!?!?

-Instead opt for organic cotton tampons and pads which can be composted or switch to reusables like reusable pads and menstrual cups.
+Instead, opt for organic cotton tampons which can be composted or switch to reusables like reusable period panties and menstrual cups.